Creating a temporary community usable space

 Since the 2017 explosion and subsequent demolitions, the bottom end of the Bebington Road precinct has look a little forlorn and forgotten about.
 Rather than have to look at regenerating weeds behind a mesh fence, the Community Land Trust has negotiated with the Council to try to establish a temporary community garden on the site of the buildings previously occupied by Lans House and other shops.

 Although the site was cleared of weeds in Autumn 2019 and topsoil laid, the bad weather throughout the end of the year resulted in the topsoil being significant waterlogged.
 Work to the ground has also had to be halted until the former Griffiths Pie Shop (now under Council ownership) is demolished.
-As soon as this has been implemented, it is our ambition to complete the temporary garden with a back wall mural painted by local people, grass and planters with small trees, fruit and vegetables which local people will grow and harvest.
-We have been given a grant from the Council to purchase turf for the topsoil in spring.
+As soon as this has been implemented, it is the CLT's ambition to complete the temporary garden with a back wall mural painted by local people, grass and planters with small trees, fruit and vegetables which local people will grow and harvest.
+The CLT has been given a grant from the Council to purchase turf for the topsoil in spring, a £5,000 grant from the New Ferry/Port Sunlight Community Fund to purchase planters for the garden and they have had 60 small trees donated from the Woodland Trust.

 The garden will remain in community use until building work commences on the replacement buildings, after which it is hoped to transfer the trees and other plants/features to an alternative site within New Ferry if one can be found.